Former Stars To Inspire Current Cricketers Via Video Link - UrduPoint

 Apart from Javed and Wasim, Mohammad Yousuf, Moin Khan, Mushtaq Ahmed, Rashid Latif, Shoaib Akhtar and Younis Khan will also share their insights about the game as well as their strategies, preparations and thought processes in the lead up to and during a series or an event.

 The sessions will be run category-wise with Javed, Yousuf and Younis speaking with around 21 batsmen in three different sessions.
-Wasim Akram and Shoaib Akhtar will be giving lectures to 13 fast bowlers.
-Six spinners will attend the session to be run by Mushtaq while Moin Khan and Rashid Latif will hold sessions for five wicketkeepers.
+Wasim and Shoaib will be giving lectures to 13 fast bowlers.
+Six spinners will attend the session to be run by Mushtaq while Moin and Rashid will hold sessions for five wicketkeepers.

 “We have to plan with the mindset that the England series will go ahead.
 A number of these greats have been part of series winning sides in England and, therefore, their insight into how to plan and prepare for that series will be invaluable.